Ascent Similarity Caching with Approximate Indexes: Similarity Caches

 In the Edge Computing scenario we consider, we can reduce the fetching cost by storing at the edge server a subset of the catalog $\mathcal N$, i.e., the edge server works as a \emph{cache}.
-When answering to a request, the cache could provide just some of the objects the server would provide.
-The seminal papers~\cite{falchi2008metric, pandey2009nearest} proposed a different use of the cache: the cache may reply to a request using a local subset of objects that are potentially \emph{farther} than the true closest neighbors to reduce the fetching cost while increasing---hopefully only slightly---the dissimilarity cost.
+When answering to a request, the cache could provide just some of the $k$~closest objects \oold{the server would provide} (those stored locally) and retrieve the others from the server.
+The seminal papers~\cite{falchi2008metric, pandey2009nearest} proposed a different use of the cache: the cache may reply to a request using a local subset of objects that are potentially \emph{farther} than the \oold{true} closest neighbors to reduce the fetching cost while increasing---hopefully only slightly---the dissimilarity cost.
 They named such cache a \emph{similarity cache}.
-The original applications envisaged were content-based image retrieval~\cite{falchi2008metric} and contextual advertising~\cite{pandey2009nearest}.
-But, as recognized in \cite{garetto2020similarity}, the idea has been rediscovered a number of times under different names for different applications: semantic caches for object recognition~\cite{drolia2017cachier,drolia2017precog,guo2018foggycache,venugopal2018shadow}, soft caches for recommender systems \cite{Sermpezis18,costantini20}, approximate caches for fast machine learning inference \cite{crankshaw2017clipper}.
+The envisaged applications were content-based image retrieval~\cite{falchi2008metric} and contextual advertising~\cite{pandey2009nearest}.
+But, as recognized in \cite{garetto2020similarity}, the idea has been rediscovered \oold{a number of} several times under different names for different applications: semantic caches for object recognition~\cite{drolia2017cachier,drolia2017precog,guo2018foggycache,venugopal2018shadow}, soft caches for recommender systems \cite{Sermpezis18,costantini20}, approximate caches for fast machine learning inference \cite{crankshaw2017clipper}.

-A common assumption in the existing literature is that the cache can only store $h$ objects and the index needed to manage them has essentially negligible size. \new{We also maintain this assumption that is justified in practice when objects have a size of a few tens of kilobytes~(see the quantitative examples in Sec.~\ref{sec:bg_other})}.
+A common assumption in the existing literature is that the cache can only store $h$ objects and the index needed to manage them has essentially negligible size. \new{We also maintain this assumption, which is justified in practice when objects have sizes of a few tens of kilobytes~(see the quantitative examples in Sec.~\ref{sec:bg_other})}.